PeaceMedia/PHPDjot/README.md

 # PHPDjot

+*This project is abandoned.
+My original plan of porting the Lua code won't work as Lua is just too different from modern PHP.
+I looked at the TypeScript port instead, but that too has lots of ad-hoc class-like "Types" and other things that do not translate well to modern PHP.
+If I were a smarter person, I could just write the parser from the ground up in modern PHP, but I have never written a parser of this complexity before, so without some similarly-structured code to crib from, I'm at the limits of my knowledge and this project has become not fun.
+The test parsing and running part still works, though, so feel free to use that as a starting point if you want to take up the mantle of writing a Djot interpreter in PHP.*

 PHPDjot is a PHP parser for the [Djot](https://djot.net) markup language.
 Djot is a markup language inspired by Markdown/CommonMark, but intended to both be simpler to parse and avoid ambiguities and difficult edge cases.

 (That's the goal, anyway.
 This is a very early project and there is no actual functional code yet.)